Constraints on Interstellar Sovereignty: Hard Constraints

 Political feasibility requires that any model for governance in space must acknowledge the present political reality, which includes the interests and momentum of existing stakeholders.
 The acknowledgment of political feasibility does not neglect the possibility of change, even radical change in the future, nor does it require that the interests of existing stakeholders must necessarily dictate future trajectories.
 Instead, the hard constraint of political feasibility requires that any governance models that would require major political shifts to succeed must include a plausible trajectory between the present and intended future.
 In other words, any future scenarios for governance cannot be ungrounded to the extent that the required future could not in any way be derived from present conditions.
 This approach would rule out many of the ``soft'' science fiction scenarios for space governance as well as idealistic models that may not be politically feasible under any realistic circumstances.
-The requirement for political feasibility also includes the historical context in which space exploration emerged, which includes a modern continuation of national competition that began during the Cold War, juxtaposed with the interests of private space agencies in developing a profitable space economy.
+The requirement for political feasibility also considers the historical context in which space exploration emerged, which includes a modern continuation of national competition that began during the Cold War, juxtaposed with the interests of private space agencies in developing a profitable space economy.
 Scientific justifications for space missions in many ways provide a vehicle for extending national sovereignty into space, while remaining consistent with the OST, so scenarios in which scientific exploration is completely decoupled from political interests may be untenable.
-Interstellar governance will be further complicated by communication delays, which may inevitably require some degree of autonomy for decision-making on interstellar missions.
+Interstellar governance will be further complicated by communication delays between sending and receiving a transmission, due to the light-year scale separation between Earth and any interstellar destinations.
+Such challenges may inevitably require some degree of autonomy for decision-making on interstellar missions.